Twu Shiing-jer

-Twu Shiing-jer (涂醒哲 (T'u^{2} Hsing^{3}-che^{2}, Tú Xǐngzhé); born 17 June 1951) is a Taiwanese politician.
-He was the Minister of the Department of Health from 2002 to 2003 and later served in the Legislative Yuan from 2008 to 2012.
+Twu Shiing-jer (涂醒哲 (T'u^{2} Hsing^{3}-che^{2}, Tú Xǐngzhé); born 17 June 1951) is a Taiwanese epidemiologist, physician, and politician.
+He was the minister of the Department of Health from 2002 to 2003 and later served in the Legislative Yuan from 2008 to 2012.
 He was the Mayor of Chiayi City from 25 December 2014 to 25 December 2018.

-Education

-Twu obtained his bachelor's degree in medicine and master's degree in public health from National Taiwan University.
-He then obtained his doctoral degree from the University of California, Los Angeles in the United States.
+Early life and education

+Twu was born in Puzi, Chiayi County, to Tu Bing-rong, a mathematics teacher, and Tu Hou-cai.
+He has four brothers and sisters.
+In 1969, Twu graduated from National Chiayi Senior High School.

+After high school, Twu graduated from National Taiwan University with a Bachelor of Medicine (B.M.) in 1976 and a Master of Public Health (M.P.H.) in 1978.
+He then completed doctoral studies in the United States, earning his Ph.D. in epidemiology in 1995 from the University of California, Los Angeles, under professors Roger Detels and Sander Greenland.
+His doctoral dissertation was titled, "Does hepatitis B viral infection promote HIV-1 infection and the progression to AIDS?".

 Health minister

-Twu succeeded Lee Ming-liang as minister of the Department of Health on 1 September 2002 and resigned on 16 May 2003.
+Twu succeeded Lee Ming-liang as minister of the Department of Health on 1 September 2002.
+Diane Lee publicly accused him of sexually harassing ("ear-licking") a male restauranteur in October 2002, resulting in significant fallout, but Twu refused to resign; it was later revealed that he had been confused for another man.
+Lee apologized.
+However, in the wake of the SARS outbreak in Taiwan, he resigned on 16 May 2003.

 Mayor of Chiayi City

 2009 Chiayi City mayor election

 Twu joined the 2009 Republic of China local elections for the position of Chiayi City mayor.
 The elections were held on 5 December 2009.
 He eventually lost to Kuomintang candidate Huang Min-hui.